eliyahabba/PromptSuite/docs/dev/ui-implementation-summary.md

 ## ✨ Conclusion

-The MultiPromptify 2.0 UI successfully transforms a complex, multi-step process into an intuitive, modern web interface.
+The PromptSuite 2.0 UI successfully transforms a complex, multi-step process into an intuitive, modern web interface.
 The new system:

 - **Eliminates manual work** previously required
 - **Provides smart suggestions** for quick setup